KonradHerman/cs326-final-tet/docs/final.md

 ## Division of Labor

-Division of Labor: A breakdown of the division of labor for each team member — that is, saying who did what, for the entire project.
-Remember that everyone is expected to contribute roughly equally to each phase of the project.
-We expect to see similar numbers and kinds of GitHub commits by each student.

-1. All the labor was divided as equally as possible
+1. All the labor was divided as equally as possible.
+    - That being said, Konrad specialized most in backend database configuration.
+    - Doug put a good amount of time in getting authentication and sessions to work.
+    - and Kash was very influential in the design language and front end design.
-2. Most methods have multiple contributors
+2. Most methods have multiple contributors.
 3. All 3 members have been involved in writing CSS, Client side JS, Backend TS, and Deployment on Heroku.
 4. There was no "splitting of work" for any of the components.
 A group effort was prioritized even for the smallest components.
 5. For components not involving collaboration, github provides an extensive documentation for each method.

 ## Conclusion

-Conclusion:
 This project started off with us developing the front-end and then working towards the back end.
 This seemed counterintuitive to us as a team and would have preferred to start with the back-end and database operations.
-We also wished that we could have a better understanding of SQL or any relational database ealrier, as we realized too late that MongoDB wasn't the ideal choice for developing our back-end.
+We also wished that we could have a better understanding of SQL or any relational database earlier, as we realized too late that MongoDB wasn't the ideal choice for developing our back-end.
 Overall, this project was a great learning experience for us as a team, as well as for our individual development as future software engineers.
 A bunch of technical hurdles we have faced included: local heroku bugs, issues with using a non-relational database, CSS and HTML being annoying, among other things.
+At first we believe we were expected to implement a messaging service, however, given that Authentication proved do be rather difficult and was later made non mandatory, we decided to put more effort into getting that to work since it would be necessary for messaging.